Belthazaar/mini-internet-course/docs/instructions/intra-domain routing.md

 South Data Center is `X:201::/32`, where X is your AS number.
 Within each Data Center, you are free to use any IPv6 address as long as they are within these subnets.
-Keep in mind that the FIFA and UEFA hosts are in different VLANS, and thus for each Data Center, you should also divide your IPv6 subent into two distinct subnets, one for each VLAN.
+Keep in mind that the WIN and MAC hosts are in different VLANS, and thus for each Data Center, you should also divide your IPv6 subent into two distinct subnets, one for each VLAN.